IOTechSystems/xrt-examples/DeviceServices/opc-ua/README.md

 For basic device service operations see the [Basic Operations Walkthrough](../interactive-walkthrough/basic-operations.md) guide.

 ### Subscriptions

+Subscriptions are specific to the OPC-UA device service.
+You can read more about them [here](https://www.link-to-opc-ua-subscriptions.documentation).

 OPC-UA subscription requests are made on the same topics as Schedules.
 See [Schedule Management](../interactive-walkthrough/basic-operations.md#Schedule-Management)